joedski/musings/Case Studies/Case Study - Legacy Spotfire Integration.md

 Points 2 through 4 require just a bunch of checking and reinitializing, but point 1 requires a bit bigger of a change.
 After a few hours of tooling around with ideas, I finally came to the only solution that worked: More Iframes.
 Basically, if we can't separate the Spotfire WebPlayer APIs because they all assume `window.spotfire` is theirs to manipulate, just give them all their own `window`s!
 Sure, they can't directly talk to each other, but our app is already handling that anyway.

+> TODO: Redo this outline to better match implementation.

 So, after all that, our nice simple list of steps from above is bloated into this:
 1. Wait for our turn to load our Document.
 2. Try to show the Document within a given timeout (15 seconds or so):